A-Darter: Production

-In March 2015 SAAF ordered an undisclosed number of missiles from Denel Dynamics.
+In March 2015 SAAF ordered 41 operational missiles, 21 trainer variants and 8 practice variants from Denel Dynamics.
+At this time deliveries were to be completed by October 2017.

+Production of the missiles has been delayed.
+Testing was finalised in November 2019.
+Due to liquidity problems affecting Denel and the resignation of key personnel, no combat capable missiles had been produced as of November 2022.

+As of October 2024 Denel has begun delivering practice missiles to the South African Air Force, with operational missiles to be delivered in March or April of 2025.

 Design

 The missile seeker can be slaved to the Helmet Mounted Display (HMD), allowing the pilot to track a target beyond the aircraft's radar scan envelope using the missile's high off-boresight capability, achieved by the pilot turning his head towards the target to lock-on, better known as "look and shoot".
 The missile can then be launched and can immediately pull extreme g-force to reverse its course to engage a target behind the aircraft, sometimes called an "over-the-shoulder".
 Engage modes include Lock-On After Launch (LOAL) capability to engage targets outside its seeker's acquisition range, and Lock-On Before Launch (LOBL) capability where the target is identified and designated before launch.
 The two colour thermal imaging technology and a laser proximity fuse fitted on the missile provide multiple Electronic counter-countermeasures (ECCM) techniques with targeting algorithms including advanced spatial filtering techniques and velocity profiling.